I. Certificate of Good Conduct

 A person who has resided in Kenya and wishes to apply for a Certificate of Good Conduct, is required to include the following in their application:

-- A copy of the applicant's passport for non-Kenyans
+ii.
+Copy of the applicant's passport

-- A letter stating why the certificate is needed
+vi.
+Letter stating why the certificate is needed

 II.
 Import of pets

 To facilitate issuance of a licence to bring your pet to Kenya, you need: